 We organize this paper as follows.
-Section \ref{sec:data} describes our data and provides descriptive statistics.
 Section \ref{sec:ols} analyzes the correlation between democracy and national outcomes.
 Section \ref{sec:causal} presents our 2SLS estimates of the causal effect of democracy.
 Section \ref{sec:channel} explores the channels behind democracy's effect.
-Section \ref{sec:discuss} discusses alternative specifications and placebo tests using 1980-2000.
+Section \ref{sec:discuss} discusses alternative specifications and measurement choices, nonlinear relationships, and placebo tests using 1980-2000.
+This section also studies the effect of becoming more democratic.
 Section \ref{sec:conclusion} concludes.